patricecolet/modulePre/README.md

 A 50ms fade out is processed at the end of sound.

 ### /skini/level "float"
-output volume of the patch from 0 to 127db default = 100 (0db)
+output volume of the patch from -inf to 127db default = 100 (0db)

 ### /skini/offset "integer"